collaborativebioinformatics/Disease_subsetting/README.md

 ## Installation & software requirements

-To run the pathway analysis pipeline, the following tools need to be installed:
+To run the pathway analysis pipeline (run_pipeline.sh), the following tools need to be installed:

 `SRA-toolkit`, `fastq-dump`, `hisat2_index`, `hisat2_mapper`